osmandapp/web/main/docs/user/search/search-poi.md

 </Tabs>

 <!--
-The "Search by POI Categories" tool in the OpenStreetMap-based navigation application provides the user with the ability to quickly find locations of interest and objects classified into different categories.
+The **Search by POI Categories** tool in the OpenStreetMap-based navigation application provides the user with the ability to quickly find locations of interest and objects classified into different categories.
 Each POI category has a unique set of characteristics, and this tool has filters that allow the user to refine the search results by selecting different values for additional characteristics.

 How it works:
-1. Category Selection: The user selects a POI category of interest, such as restaurants, hotels, stores, etc., from the provided list of categories.
+- Category Selection.
+You selects a POI category of interest, such as restaurants, hotels, stores, etc., from the provided list of categories.
-2. Characteristic Filters: After selecting a POI category, the application shows additional characteristics that can be used to refine the search.
+- Characteristic Filters.
+After selecting a POI category, the application shows additional characteristics that can be used to refine the search.
 For example, for the Restaurants category, the user can select filters such as cuisine type (Italian, Chinese, etc.), price range, rating, and parking availability.
-3. Applying Filters: The user selects the desired values in the filters, then the application applies these filters to the search results to show only those properties that match the specified characteristics.
+- Applying Filters.
+You selects the required values in the filters, then the application applies these filters to the search results to show only those properties that match the specified characteristics.
-4. Displaying results: After applying filters, the application displays a list of POIs matching the category and characteristics set.
-The results can be presented on a map with markers or as a list with detailed information about each POI.
+- Displaying results.
+After applying filters, the application displays a list of POIs matching the category and characteristics set.
+The results are presented as a list with some information about each POI.

 Benefits:
 - User Customization: Feature filters allow users to customize searches to meet their specific needs and preferences.